breakthatbass/summon/README.md

 Pypi is a good example because it's a page that's not on the man pages or `tldr` but is something I need to know how to do occasionally.

-It might be helpful to create a script accessible by your `$PATH` to easily create a page from wherever you are in the file system.
+It might be helpful to create a script accessible by your `$PATH` like `/usr/local/bin/` to easily create a page from wherever you are in the file system.
 Here's an option:
 ```bash
 #!/bin/bash